intel/QAT_Engine/README.md

     interface.
 You should only specify this option if using a mixture of hardware (disabled by default).

---disable-qat_lenstra_protection
+--disable-qat_lenstra_protection/--enable-qat_lenstra_protection
-    Disable protection against Lenstra attack (CVE-2017-5681) (protection is enabled by default).
+    Disable/Enable protection against Lenstra attack (CVE-2017-5681)
+    (protection is enabled by default).
 The RSA-CRT implementation in the Intel(R) QAT OpenSSL* Engine, for OpenSSL* versions prior to v0.5.19, may allow remote attackers to obtain private RSA keys by conducting a Lenstra side-channel attack.
 From version v0.5.19 onward, protection against this form of attack is effected by performing a Verify/Encrypt operation after the Sign/Decrypt operation, and if a failure is detected then re-running the Sign/Decrypt operation using the CPU.
     However, future releases of Intel(R) QAT driver code or firmware may effect this protection instead, in which case the Intel(R) QAT OpenSSL* Engine code-based protection would no longer be required and this